 Why Size Wire is Important for Breakers

-Breakers are made to trip when the current passing through them exceeds a certain amount.
-It is done to protect the wiring from overheating and causing a fire.
-However, if the wire is very small for the breaker amperage, the wire can overheat resulting in a fire even before the breaker trips.
+Breakers are created to trip current flowing in the breaker larger than their rating.
+It is used to protect the wiring of the system from overheating and burn the decies.
+But if the wire is very small for breaker amperage, it will overheat and cause fire before the breaker trip

-The following are some of the results of using a wire that is small for the breaker amperage:
+The following are some of the consequences of using a wire that is small for the breaker amperage:

-- Overheating: The wire will overheat and cause fire hazards.
+- Overheating: The wire gets overheated and causes fire hazards.

-- Voltage drop: The wire cannot carry enough current without experiencing a voltage loss.
-It can cause appliances to defect or not work at all.
+- Voltage drop: The wire cannot carry enough current without voltage loss.
+It can damage the devices

-- Fire: The wire can start a fire if it overheats.
+- Fire: The wire can get fire if it overheats.

 60 Amp Wire Size – Which AWG is Best for 60 Amp Breaker